 - Growth potential: A brand strategy can help a small business expand its reach and enter new markets.
 A strong brand can also make attracting investors, partners, and employees easier.

 Overall, a well-executed brand strategy can help small businesses establish a unique identity, build customer trust and loyalty, and drive long-term growth and profitability.

 Once a business has defined brand elements, the next hurdle is “How do we communicate our brand to the consumer?”
 That is where design steps in.

 I’ve seen a variation on Ogilvy’s rule of advertising that applies here: “There are no dull products, only dull brands.”
 His original quote is, “there are no dull products, only dull writers.”
-The example of the monkey dressed in silk at the beginning of this article comes to mind here again.
+The example of the monkey dressed in silk at this article’s beginning comes to mind again.
 The most outstanding design in the world can’t make a dull or aimless brand succeed in the long term.

 A good designer will know to ask specific questions to understand better the product, the brand, and the business and may deliver a successful design that resonates with the consumer.
 In the short run, a design-as-you-go system may work for your business, but for consistent results, a brand that knows who it is and what the end goal is will continually have better results.